ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iv-cap-base.md

 # Lab: The Base Application

-This training starts with a basic Ionic Framework application that uses `@ionic/storage` in order to store the current authentication token in a local storage mechanism.
-This is a common way to stoke such tokens in web applications.
+This training starts with an Ionic Framework application that uses `@ionic/storage` to store the current authentication token in a local storage mechanism.
+This is a common paradigm used in web applications.
 For hybrid mobile applications, however, we can go a step further and store the token in a secure storage area, and also lock the token behind biometric or PIN based security.

 ## Getting Started